Logius-standaarden/authzen-nlgov/sections/information-model.md

 <span class="nlgov-add">The logical time at which the action was considered to be initiated, identified by the `time` field, whose value is a textual representation of the time as defined in [[RFC3339]].</span>

 <span class="nlgov-add">This timestamp SHOULD be used when a PDP evaluates the access request uses information from data sources that support temporal queries.
-See for example the [[REST API Design Rules]] and its [temporal extension](https://docs.geostandaarden.nl/api/API-Strategie-ext/#temporal).</span>
+See for example the [[[ADR]]] and its [temporal extension](https://docs.geostandaarden.nl/api/API-Strategie-ext/#temporal).</span>

 #### <span class="nlgov-add">W3C Trace Context</span>